-The Children's Home in Glasgow closed in January 1985 once the last child had left.
+The Children's Home in Kilmarnock closed in April 1981 once the last child had left.
 The Home closed due to the drop in the number of children being referred to the House.
 There were fewer referrals over time due to changes in government legislation with regards to the residential care of children.
 The legislation meant that foster care became the preferred option for children.
 There were also fewer sisters to run the homes.
 Fewer younger women joined the Congregation and this led to a review of the numbers of sisters in the community.
 As a result the Congregation consolidated their resources and closed a number of houses in the UK Region.

-Glasgow Nazareth House, which has continued to accommodate the elderly residents and the Sisters since January 1985, remains open.
+Kilmarnock Nazareth House, which had continued to accommodate the elderly residents and the Sisters since April 1981, closed altogether in May 2002, although the last Sisters did not leave until the House was finally sold in June 2004.

-- viii.
+viii.
 If the organisation itself is no longer involved in the provision of residential care for children in Scotland, when and why did it cease to be so involved?

 The Congregation has not provided residential care for children in Scotland since the last child left Glasgow Nazareth House in January 1985.
-All the children's homes run by the Congregation in the United Kingdom were closed due to the drop in the number of children being referred to the homes in consequence to new legislation and fewer Sisters being able to assist. - ix.
+All the children's homes run by the Congregation in the United Kingdom were closed due to the drop in the number of children being referred to the homes in consequence to new legislation and fewer Sisters being able to assist.

+ix.
 If the organisation was founded as a religious order by members of a particular faith or church, what was the precise relationship between the order and the religious hierarchy within that faith or church?

 Victoire Larmenier was invited to perform her charitable work in London (1st foundation) by the then Archbishop of Westminster, Cardinal Wiseman, in 1851.
 The Congregation is a Pontifical Congregation directly under Rome.
 The Congregation is autonomous however it is answerable to the Pope.
 If changes are made to its constitution then those need to be approved by Rome.
 Local Bishops had no authority over the Congregation.
-Thus although Sisters worked within a particular diocese by invitation of the area Bishop, the Bishop had no direct power or jurisdiction over either the ministry of the

-Sisters or the Sisters themselves.
-The Bishop would examine the Sisters prior to them making their Final Vows.
-Bishops also visited the houses regularly throughout the 1950s and 1960s.
+Thus although Sisters worked within a particular diocese by invitation of the area Bishop, the Bishop had no direct power or jurisdiction over either the ministry of the Sisters or the Sisters themselves.
+The Bishop would examine the Sisters prior to them making their Final Vows Bishops also visited the houses regularly throughout the 1950s and 1960s.
 However, such visits would not be in any official capacity relating to the elderly, children or staff, but rather in a pastoral, caring role.
 He was free to walk around the House visiting the elderly, children and Sisters.

-- Within the faith or church to which the religious order belonged, what degree of autonomy was enjoyed by the order in relation to the provision of residential care for children in Scotland?
-See answer 1.1. ix.
-The Sisters had full autonomy within each House in relation to the provision of residential care for children. - xi.
+x.
+Within the faith or church to which the religious order belonged, what degree of autonomy was enjoyed by the order in relation to the provision of residential care for children in Scotland?

+See answer 1.1 ix.
+The Sisters had full autonomy within each House in relation to the provision of residential care for children.

+xi.
 In the case of establishments that were run by members of a religious order, what degree of autonomy within the order itself was enjoyed by such members?

-See answer 1.1. ix.
+See answer 1.1 ix.
 Each House had a community of Sisters, one of whom was the Superior of the House.
 The Sisters were accountable and responsible to the Local Superior both in their religious life and their ministry.